geomio/jsproject/readme.md

   The home page has a link button to the quiz..although the links to the perspective programing are located below.

-  On the quiz users wil be able to in a form enter a name and answer a few questions.
+  On the quiz page users wil be able do a short quiz.
+User should form enter a name and answer a few questions.
 Upon completion user will be presented with their name and a button to their program language page.

 # Setup/Installation Requirements